azsk/DevOpsKit-docs/14-Transition-and-Cleanup/Readme.md

 ``` PowerShell
 Remove-AzSKReosurces -SubscriptionId "<SubscriptionId>" -PerformPreReqCheck -Force
 ```
-Please be carefull while using '-Force' switch as this will delete all AzSK deployed resources (including AzSK CA SPN & AAD App) without any further consent from the user.
+Please be careful while using '-Force' switch as this will delete all AzSK deployed resources (including AzSK CA SPN & AAD App) without any further consent from the user.